 These days relationships matter.

-Take the time to do things right, and if you’re serious about getting more people to say yes to your email requests, sales pitches, or anything else – simply give them an out.
+Take the time to learn how to get people to say yes the right way.
+If you’re serious about getting more people to say yes to your email requests, sales pitches, or anything else – simply give them an out.

 You’ll be amazed at what will happen.